linkerd/linkerd2/README.md

 :balloon: Welcome to Linkerd2! :wave:

 Note: this project is currently in the middle of a migration from the old name (Conduit) to the new name (Linkerd2).
-While this transition is ongoing, there will references to Conduit that don't make a lot of sense.
+While this transition is ongoing, there will be references to Conduit that don't make a lot of sense.
 Not to worry, we're working on it!
 For more information, check out the [announcement][announcement].

 Linkerd2 is an ultralight *service mesh*, designed to make modern applications safe and sane by transparently adding service discovery, load balancing, failure